-- BPC shall have a Planning Committee consisting of not less than six parish councillors. - The Planning Committee have full delegated authority to discuss and debate all Planning Applications within their jurisdiction and agree comments to make on behalf of BPC. - The Planning Committee shall meet monthly, normally on the third Monday in each calendar month. - At the first meeting after the Annual meeting of the Parish Council the Planning Committee shall elect a Chairman and a Vice-Chairman, who may, with the consent of the majority of the Planning Committee, be replaced by any other member at any time. - All decisions made, along with the reasons for those decisions, shall be recorded in minutes. - Any comments or recommendations, along with the reasons for those comments or recommendations, shall be submitted to TDC, as the decision making authority as soon as possible after the meeting. - Minutes shall be taken to be presented to full council to be ratified at the next meeting of the full council. - On behalf of parishioners the Planning Committee may report any planning queries or concerns to TDC Planning Enforcement Officers for investigation. - The Planning Committee will work with the relevant officers at TDC to develop planning policies which may affect our parish eg. Conservation area, Neighbourhood Plan, the Local Plan, Greater Exeter Strategic Plan. - When consulted by other authorities on planning policy relating to the above documents or similar the Planning Committee shall submit response on behalf of BPC; these final submission shall be reported to Full Council at the next opportunity.
+- BPC shall have a Planning Committee consisting of not less than four parish councillors. - Planning Committee meetings will be held in accordance with BPC Standing Orders. - The Planning Committee have full delegated authority to discuss and debate all Planning Applications within their jurisdiction and agree comments to make on behalf of BPC. - BPC have declared a Climate Emergency and are committed to considering the impact of all planning applications ie. reduced carbon footprint, ecological considerations. - The Planning Committee shall meet monthly, normally on the third Monday in each calendar month. - At the first meeting after the Annual meeting of the Parish Council the Planning Committee shall elect a Chairman and a Vice-Chairman, who may, with the consent of the majority of the Planning Committee, be replaced by any other member at any time. - All recommendations made, along with the reasons for them, shall be recorded in minutes. - Any comments or recommendations, along with the reasons for those comments or recommendations, shall be submitted to TDC, as the decision-making authority as soon as possible after the meeting. - The draft minutes shall be presented for ratification at the next meeting of the full council. - On behalf of parishioners the Planning Committee may report any planning queries or concerns to TDC Planning Enforcement Officers for investigation. - The Planning Committee will work with the relevant officers at TDC to develop planning policies which may affect our parish, such as the conservation area, Neighbourhood Plan, Teignbridge Local Plan, Greater Exeter Strategic Plan. - When consulted by other authorities on planning policy relating to the above documents or similar the Planning Committee shall submit response on behalf of BPC; these final submissions shall be reported to Full Council at the next opportunity.